MLFP-90803-SP24-FinalProjects/Team13-ML-finalProject-Unveiling-the-Future-of-Women-in-STEM/README.md

 We all will support each other in this project by ensuring that we are all on the same page of a question or area of the project before moving on to the next phase.

+## Sprint 6

+#### Running the Project / Getting Started
+- From the Main Branch:
+	- Source files must be pulled from Google Drive.
+There are two source files:
+		- 'Gender_StatsData.csv'
+		- 'Share of graduates by field, female (%).csv'
+	- To run the original data cleaning, preprocessing, and data scaling, and generate the resulting data set to be used for the models, run file named: “Sprint3_S24_Team13.ipynb
+	- To run the models for question 1 run notebook: Question1Sharon.ipynb
+	- To run the models for question 2 run notebook:Question2Gracie.ipynb
+	- To run the models for question 3 run notebook:Question3Sara.ipynb
+Note: all 3 notebooks with models utilize the same dataset.

+#### Disclaimer
+The purpose of this project is to explore the multi-dimensional nature of women’s education and mobility.
+The results presented are solely intended to meet the requirements of a specific assignment in an academic setting.
+The project was limited to data collected by external sources and we (the authors) did not evaluate the data collection or methodologies used by these sources.
+We recognize that there may be cultural differences that we did not adequately account for in the limited time that this project was completed.
+Any conclusions drawn from this project must be taken in the context of the limited scope and potential for bias in data collection.

 ## Sprint 5
 	The feature engineering and data preparation for the models is in the Sprint 3 notebooks The models for question 1 are in a notebook labeled Question1Sharon.ipynb